Everybody knows it. Everybody loves it.

-Now, it’s not the only macronutrient that’s important in our journey to better bodies, but it’s damn important nonetheless.
+It’s not the only macronutrient that’s important in our journey to get strong, lean, and fit, but it’s damn important nonetheless.

 Why is protein so important?

 - Muscle is made up of protein.
-Muscle is what makes you strong and gives your body that aesthetic, masculine shape.
+Muscle is what moves weight.
 Also, many other important structures are made up of protein as well.

 - Protein can help you maintain this muscle when in a calorie deficit shredding body fat.